Skip to content

 Guest espresso + filter program Batch brew and flat whites Cinnamon rolls and cardamom buns Fresh bread, babka, and laminated pastry Breakfast and lunch plates

-The headline pastry is the cinnamon roll: laminated more like croissant dough than a soft bakery bun, finished with a bright citrus glaze, and strong enough to be the automatic order.
-Cardamom buns, babka, pain suisse, and fresh bread keep the bakery side credible, while the savoury menu and breakfast plates make the room more than a quick coffee stop.
-It is the sort of place where you can come for filter, stay for pastry, then end up buying bread or a bag of beans on the way out.
+The headline pastry is still the cinnamon roll: laminated more like croissant dough than a soft bakery bun, finished with a bright citrus glaze, and strong enough to be the default order.
+Cardamom buns, babka, pain suisse, and fresh bread keep the bakery side credible, while the savoury menu and breakfast plates turn the cafe into more than a quick coffee stop.
+It is the sort of place where you can arrive for filter, stay for pastry, then leave with bread or a bag of beans tucked under your arm.
+That layered offer is a big part of why ACID keeps its place on the shortlist instead of fading into the city’s general brunch blur.

 The feel

 The room is deliberately minimal: concrete, metal, wood, low clutter, and a layout that keeps the bar work visible without turning it into theatre.
-That stripped-back look is part of the appeal, but it comes with practical trade-offs.
-Seating is limited, indoor-only, and better for a purposeful stop than a slow laptop-heavy afternoon.
-When it works best, ACID feels like a quiet reset close to the museums rather than a soft, sprawling brunch room.
+That stripped-back look is part of the appeal, but it also makes the trade-offs obvious.
+Seating is limited, indoor-only, and better for a purposeful stop than a long laptop-heavy afternoon.
+What the room does well is create a quiet reset close to the museums without trying to become a soft, sprawling brunch room.
+The tone is calm and a little exacting, which suits the coffee and the pastry programme rather than fighting them.

-ACID earns the shortlist because it still joins three things Madrid does not always get in one place: genuinely current guest-roaster coffee, pastry that feels considered rather than incidental, and a room with a strong point of view.
-The original cafe also tells you something about the wider project.
-If you like what happens here, there is a direct line to ACID Bakehouse for bread and pastry, and to Gota if the day is turning from coffee into wine.
+ACID stays on the shortlist because it still joins three things Madrid does not always get in one address: genuinely current guest-roaster coffee, pastry that feels considered rather than incidental, and a room with a strong point of view.
+The original cafe also acts as a useful map to the wider project.
+If you like what happens here, there is a direct line to ACID Bakehouse for bread and pastry, and to Gota when the day turns from coffee into wine.
 That makes ACID more than a single stop.
-It feels like one of the city's better-edited coffee ecosystems.
+It feels like one of the city's better-edited coffee ecosystems, and one of the clearer reasons to cross town for a focused cup.

 What others are saying